Ma-Lab-biophysics/DeepAllo/README.md

-# DeepAllo: probing protein allostery with deep-learning-based analysis
+# DeepAllo: probing protein allostery with molecular dynamics and deep-learning-based analysis

-This tool extracts residue center-of-mass distance descriptors from MD trajectories and trains a two-state DeepLDA model.
+This tool extracts residue center-of-mass distance descriptors from MD trajectories and trains a deep learning model.
 The example tests a small-molecule modulator (Mava) effect on the myosin motor domain.
 Apo is state 1 and Mava is state 2.